 Response time can be a big cost differentiator.
 If you need a live body to answer the phone immediately every single time, you’ll find yourself paying much higher prices.
-Most MSPs have a ticketing system in place where you send an email with an issue and they have SLAs on how long it takes them to respond.
+Most MSPs have a ticketing system in place where you send an email with an issue, and they have SLAs on how long it takes them to respond.

-Question 4: What type of afterhours support do you need?
+Question 4: What type of after-hours support do you need?

 If you are looking for 24/7/365 end-user support (fully outsourced IT), you are going to be paying a much higher rate than if you are looking for only 24/7/365 systems support (co-managed IT).

-However, this group of processes and tasks takes significantly less time than fielding frequent calls for password resets or similar end-user issues, which is why fully outsourced IT plans tend to cost significantly more depending on how many users you have.
+However, this group of processes and tasks takes considerably less time than fielding frequent calls for password resets or similar end-user issues, which is why fully outsourced IT plans tend to cost significantly more depending on how many users you have.